codio-c5/C5-Development/.guides/content/1-11-CreatorSpace-Lab--Substitution-Cipher--Paul----make-hands-on-better------a176.md

 Let's create an example key for a simple, monoalphabetic substitution cipher: `ZYXWVUTSRQPONMLKJIHGFEDCBA`.
 In this example, it's just the alphabet reversed.

 If we use it to encrypt the message “Never say never”.

-we get the result
+we get the result:

 `MVEVI HZB NVEVI`